Alexander R. Green, MD, MPH

 Senior Scientist, Mongan Institute for Health Policy

-Co-chair, Cross Cultural Care Committee, Harvard Medical School
+Arnold P. Gold Associate Professor of Medicine and Co-Chair, Cross Cultural Care Commitee, Harvard Medical School

 Dr. Green is Associate Director at the Disparities Solutions Center at Massachusetts General Hospital and Assistant Professor at Harvard Medical School.
 He has authored articles on topics including cross-cultural education, culturally competent health care systems, and language barriers and interpreters, and has presented his work widely.
 Dr. Green has been involved in a variety of research projects on racial/ethnic disparities in health and cultural competence and his research has been funded by RWJF, The Commonwealth Fund, NIH, and HCFA (now CMS).
 He has served on several expert panels and advisory boards including JCAHO's Hospitals, Language and Culture project.
 He helped produce and implement a documentary film and education project called Worlds Apart, designed to teach health professionals to better care for patients across cultural divides.
 This is currently used by several hundred organizations around the country.
 His current research and programmatic interests focus on culturally competent approaches to quality improvement, clinician biases as root causes of racial/ethnic disparities in health care, and cultural competence education for health professionals.